Back view of Dr. Teeth

 If you have any further information about these puppets, or want to share images of copies that you own, please do contact me.
 You can post a message below or e-mail me at firstname.lastname@example.org

-Photo credit: Many thanks to the Muppet fan who sent me many of the images shown above on this page.
+Photo credit: Many thanks to the Muppet fan who sent me many of the images shown above on this page, including those of Animal and Fozzie Bear.
 The die-hard Muppet fan in question wished to remain anonymous, but wanted to share these photos from his/her collection with other Muppet fans.
+Frankly, this blog page wouldn't exist without their enthusiastic input!
 Thank you so much!!! :)